nubificus/vaccel-docs/docs/pytorch.md

+# PyTorch

-### Install requirements
+## Install requirements

 Assuming cuda (v11.6) and cudnn (v8) are installed on a Ubuntu 20.04 system, we need the following packages for pytorch:

 ```sh
 apt-get install -y build-essential \